YosefLab/yoseflab.github.io/_pages/about.md

 <!-- <img align="right" height="225px" src="assets/img/logo_fullsize.png"> -->

-We are an interdisciplinary group, with interests in statistical machine learning, algorithms, T cell biology and tumor immunology.<p>
+We are an interdisciplinary group, with interests in statistical machine learning, algorithms, T cell biology and tumor immunology.

 We take a data- centric perspective on studying how changes in transcription are associated with molecular and cellular phenotypes in immunity and cancer.
 To achieve that, we are developing and applying computational tools to design and make sense of large molecular data sets.
 We have special interest in single cell genomics, with the goal of better understanding of the <a href="https://doi.org/10.1038/nbt.3711">factors</a> that contribute to variability between cells (e.g,
 <a href = "https://doi.org/10.1016/j.cell.2021.05.045"> metabolic activity</a>,
 <a href="https://doi.org/10.1016/j.crmeth.2022.100182"> chromatin structure</a>,
 <a href="https://doi.org/10.1038/s41587-022-01272-8">microenvironment</a>)
-and their broader implications (e.g., in
+and their broader implications
+(e.g., in
-<a href="https://doi.org/10.1038/s41467-019-14118-w">autoimmunity</a> and <a href="https://doi.org/10.1016/j.cell.2022.04.015">cancer</a>). <p>
+<a href="https://doi.org/10.1038/s41467-019-14118-w">autoimmunity</a> and <a href="https://doi.org/10.1016/j.cell.2022.04.015">cancer</a>).

 Examples [software]({{ site.baseurl }}{% link _pages/software.md %}) projects in the lab include: